violetforest/webmidi-threejs/README.md

 2. To use WebMidi.js on Safari, Firefox and Internet Explorer, you will first need to install Jazz-Plugin.
 Instructions here: https://github.com/cotejp/webmidi#using-webmidijs-with-the-jazz-plugin

 ## Step 2: Add webmidi.js to three.js
-1. Add a webmidi script and webmidi-three.js script reference to any three.js example of your choice.
+1. Add a webmidi script and webmidi-three.js script reference at the top of any three.js example of your choice.
 `<script src="src/js/webmidi.js"></script>`
 `<script src="src/js/webmidi-three.js"></script>`